telus/tds-core/packages/DecorativeIcon/SVGIcon.md

         usageCriteria: 'Used as an indication for location or address', },
       {
-        name: 'LocationAdd',
-        Component: LocationAdd,
-        usageCriteria: 'When an address is needed or if a user has the option to add a location', },
-      {
-        name: 'LocationVerified',
-        Component: LocationVerified,
-        usageCriteria: 'When a validated address has been added', },
-      {
-        name: 'LocationRemove',
-        Component: LocationRemove,
-        usageCriteria: 'When there is an option to remove location', },
-      {
         name: 'LocationHome',
         Component: LocationHome,
         usageCriteria: 'Used to indicate that the location is the home address',